 – Swim only in the daytime, when toothed predators are not very active.

 – Don’t enter the water if you are bleeding, and don’t urinate in the water; sharks are attracted to both blood and urine.

 – Don’t wear shiny jewelry, which can gleam like fish scales in sunlight.

 – Avoid areas being fished, and avoid areas with lots of diving sea birds that may indicate the presence of many bait fish.

-– If you see a sign warning of sharks in the area, go find another beach!
+– If you see a sign warning of sharks in the area, go find another shoreline!

 Your best protection against sharks may be that they don’t really want to eat you.
 Sharks rely on a high-fat diet, and humans simply don’t provide enough food energy for their needs.
 Sharks would much prefer to consume a seal, dolphin or whale, rather than you or me.